Hand Hygiene for Patients

 3. Right palm over the back of the other hand with interlaced fingers and vice versa

-5. Backs of fingers to opposing palms with fingers interlocked
+5. Back of fingers to opposing palms with fingers interlocked

 6. Rotational rubbing of left thumb clasped in right palm and vice versa.